The Ultimate Guide to User Acceptance Testing (UAT)

 What is the purpose of UAT?

-The purpose and goal of user acceptance testing (UAT) is to figure out this:
+The purpose of user acceptance testing (UAT) is to validate two critical aspects:

 Internal QA vs UAT